Spending money on ready-made food and ingredients can be one of the largest expenses in your budget.

 Vietnamese Chicken Rice Porridge is so darn easy to make you will wonder how you ever did without.
 Growing up, my Mom didn’t make her variation often enough.
 Hands down the best soup I ate growing up!

-- I don’t care too much what type of rice I use – as long as it is the white variety
+- I don’t care too much what type of rice I use – as long as it’s the white variety.

 Vietnamese Chicken Rice Porridge

 A comforting meal that is sure to satisfy.
 Best time to enjoy: Anytime you need a cold remedy

 - 1 Chicken (whole, uncooked) $10.00

 - 4 Baby bok choy (or sub spinach) $5.00

 - 1 Onion (yellow or white) $1.25

 - 1 bunch Green onion $1.25

 - 2 12 oz. can Chicken broth $2.50